pyrocms/pyrocms-docs/content/developers/tools/streams-api/index.md

 ## Prefixing

 In addition, you might want to also prefix you tables in some cases.
-The prefix is in addition to the **SITE\_REF** prefix used by PyroStreams, and helps lessen the chance of table name conflict.
+The prefix is in addition to the **SITE\_REF** prefix used by Streams, and helps lessen the chance of table name conflict.
 For instance, if you have a table named <samp>products</samp> in your module, you might want to set a prefix so the actual table that is created is named <samp>mymodule_products</samp>.

 ## Documentation Example